INDICATIC-AIP/Ground-base/code/README.md

 _In this README, payload refers to the data of a file sent, while info represents the information of the payload file, such as metadata._

+## ⚠️ Security Notice - Encryption Implementation Required

+**IMPORTANT:** The encryptation directory are **NOT included** in this repository for security reasons.

+### What You Need to Do:

+You **MUST implement your own encryption system** before using this interoperability framework.
+Your encryption implementation should:

+1. Process payload and metadata files
+2. Generate encrypted output compatible with the interoperability scripts
+3. Create necessary executable files that the scripts will call

+Update the paths in these scripts to match your encryption implementation location.

+**Security Reminder:** Each station deployment should use a unique encryption implementation to maintain security across the network.

 ### In this section, serial empty folders can be seen, here is their explanation:

 1. **RawQHYImg** : _The raw data from the QHYCCD are sent to this folder to be processed using the converter.py script._